 Vivid Ideas

-The Vivid Ideas part of the programme includes a lot of free talks and presentations about innovation, creativity, artificial intelligence, and the future of technology.
-Ideas Exchange is another part of this part of the programme, which features important and leading thinkers in the fields of business, technology and art, giving talks about the latest trends.
+The Vivid Ideas part of the programme includes many free talks and presentations about innovation, creativity, artificial intelligence, and the future of technology.
+Ideas Exchange is another part of this part of the programme, which features important and leading thinkers in the fields of business, technology, and art giving talks about the latest trends.

-Vivid Ideas is a great opportunity for anyone to connect with top-ranking personalities in these fields.
-Networking with others interested in the same scope can very much open new horizons for young people passionate about technology and creativity.
+Vivid Idea is an excellent opportunity to connect with top-ranking personalities in these fields.
+Networking with others interested in the same scope can open new horizons for young people passionate about technology and creativity.

-Besides technology talks, there are also many discussions and workshops about various other topics, such as health, education, and the environment.
-Most of these talks and presentations are free, but some are ticketed, especially those given by high-profile hosts.
+Besides technology talks, there are many discussions and workshops about various other topics, such as health, education, and the environment.
+Most of these talks and presentations are free, but some are ticketed, especially by high-profile hosts.

 Vivid Food

-Freshly added to the 2023 version of the festival, the Destination NSW agency responsible for developing this festival included Vivid Food since food is as fundamental in every culture as music, traditions, and ideas are.
+The Destination NSW agency responsible for developing the 2023 version of the festival recently added Vivid Food since food is as fundamental in every culture as music, traditions, and ideas.

-Vivid Food comprises a series of events related to culinary.
-It includes many parts featuring pop-up restaurants created by some of Australia’s most famous chefs.
-These restaurants provide unique dishes and irresistible food experiences that are never available elsewhere.
+Vivid Food comprises a series of culinary events.
+Many of them feature pop-up restaurants created by some of Australia’s most famous chefs.
+These restaurants provide unique dishes and irresistible food experiences never available elsewhere.

 Additionally, there are food tours where visitors explore distinguished restaurants and markets selling local food products.
-This part of the programme is another more appealing window to explore the Sydney food culture, which the city is so proud of and famous for, by the way.
+This part of the programme is another more appealing window into Sydney’s food culture, which the city is so proud of and famous for.

 As you may have guessed, Vivid Food is ticketed.
-It is also recommended that visitors planning to experience it make restaurant and tour reservations.
+Visitors planning to experience it should also make restaurant and tour reservations.

-Vivid Sydney is an excellent opportunity to dive into Sydney’s culture in particular and Australia’s in general.
-Through attending these beautiful light events, enjoying live music, exchanging ideas and trying new cuisine, one can live a vibrant, once-in-a-lifetime experience.
+Vivid Sydney is an excellent opportunity to dive into Sydney’s and Australia’s cultures in general.
+By attending these beautiful light events, enjoying live music, exchanging ideas, and trying new cuisine, one can have a vibrant, once-in-a-lifetime experience.

-If you are thinking about travelling to Australia on your next vacation, make sure you plan your trip around the time of Vivid Sydney.
+If you are considering travelling to Australia on your next vacation, make sure you plan your trip around the time of Vivid Sydney.
 This festival will not just make your trip extra fantastic; it will also double validate your long, long flight.